TanMy21/12-design/README.md

 -   Loading modules based on configuration parameters (as in the earlier example of getting species information).

-For example, if we want to count the number of values in an array that are larger than a threshold, we can write:
+For example, if we want to count the number of positive values in an array, we can write:

-    def count_larger(array, threshold):
+    def count_positive(array):
         number = 0
         for value in array:
-            if value > threshold:
+            if value >= 0:
                 number = number + 1
         return number

-If we want to count the number that are smaller, we could write a `count_smaller` function that differed by only one character (replacing the `>` with `<`).
+If we want to count the number that are negative, we could write a `count_negative` function that differed by only one character (replacing the `>` with `<`).
 Alternatively, we could write a generic function like
 this:

-    def count_interesting(array, test, threshold):
+    def count_interesting(array, test):
         number = 0
         for value in array:
-            if test(value, threshold):
+            if test(value):
                 number = number + 1
         return number

 then put each test in a function like this:

-    def is_greater(left, right):
+    def is_positive(value):
-        return left > right
+        return value >= 0

 and then write something like:

-    count_interesting(pressures, is_greater, max_allowable_pressure)
+    count_interesting(pressures, is_positive)

 Many features in modern languages, such as lazy evaluation in R or decorators in Python, leverage this insight, and taking advantage of it